olioskar/pico8-dev-env/README.md

-# PICO-8 Development Environment
+# PICO-8 Workspace

-Just a little self-contained PICO-8 lite dev environment.
+just a tiny developer environment for the PICO-8 Fantasy Console by @olioskar

 ## 🎯 What This Is

-A **complete PICO-8 development setup** that provides:
+A ** PICO-8 development setup** that provides:

 - **⚡ Just-Based Automation**: Simple task automation with `just` commands
 - **📦 Fully Portable**: Copy entire directory to any macOS machine and it works